News

 What will happen to Our Land and Water research projects?

 Most research projects funded by Our Land and Water were contracted to be completed by the end of March 2024.
-A small number of projects will remain active until June 2024.
+A small number of projects remained active until June 2024.

 Small delays are possible that may delay the delivery of some research outputs, and peer-reviewed academic outputs will continue to be published after the end of the National Science Challenges, due to journal processes and publishing schedules.